-Chesa Boudin, the Most Hated of the Progressive Prosecutors
+His Dad Got a Chance at Clemency.
+Then His Baby Was Born.

 Green: But a side of radical, anti-imperialist politics wouldn’t hurt?

 Boudin: You know, honestly, it has never occurred to me.
 You may find that hard to believe.
-But I've got two brothers who grew up in the same family with the same parents, and neither one of them chose to get directly involved in politics.
-One of them is a sixth-grade science teacher.
+But I’ve got two brothers who grew up in the same family with the same parents, and neither one of them chose to get directly involved in politics.
+One of them is a sixth-grade-science teacher.
 My other brother is a professor and teaches and writes and is essentially an artist.
-I know that there are infinite possibilities for my child, some that involve politics and some that don't.
+I know that there are infinite possibilities for my child, some that involve politics and some that don’t.

 Green: So maybe entomology or dentistry for little baby Boudin.

-Boudin: I would be happy to support baby Boudin through dentistry school or, you know what, even non-professional careers.
+Boudin: I would be happy to support baby Boudin through dentistry school or, you know what, even nonprofessional careers.
 I spent summers in high school doing carpentry, building houses, and also on a factory assembly line.
-And those jobs—working with your hands, seeing the tangible outcome of your labor every single day, literally working for a living, earning an hourly wage—is an experience that I will always cherish.
-In many ways, it's something that's far easier to feel pride in.
-It's so much more concrete than the abstract intellectual work that many folks with too many letters after their name engage in.
-I would be fully supportive of my child even in a decision not to go to college or not to seek a professional career if that's what makes them happy and that's what their calling is—art or music or sports or language.
+And those jobs—working with your hands, seeing the tangible outcome of your labor every single day, literally working for a living, earning an hourly wage—are an experience that I will always cherish.
+In many ways, it’s something that’s far easier to feel pride in.
+It’s so much more concrete than the abstract intellectual work that many folks with too many letters after their name engage in.
+I would be fully supportive of my child even in a decision not to go to college or not to seek a professional career if that’s what makes them happy and that’s what their calling is—art or music or sports or language.
 I have tremendous admiration for people who know how to carry a tune, which sadly I do not.
-I'm going to be in big trouble when it comes time to sing, “Mary Had A Little Lamb.”
+I’m going to be in big trouble when it comes time to sing “Mary Had a Little Lamb.”

 Green: Well, good luck.
 I think you’ll probably figure out a way, like many tone-deaf parents—musically untalented parents—before you.